Technion-WeBWorK/xblock-webwork/install-docs/install-and-debug.md

    * You will need to supply a git user and password with access permission.
    Contact guyts@technion.ac.il or tani@mathnet.technion.ac.il for permission request.

-6. Install ofek webwork xblock:
+6. Install Ofek's webwork xblock:
-   > pip install -e xblockpython xblock-sdk/manage.py runserver-webwork
+   > pip install -e xblock
+   python xblock-sdk/manage.py runserver

 7. Create the SQLite Database([3.3.3](https://edx.readthedocs.io/projects/xblock-tutorial/en/latest/getting_started/create_first_xblock.html#create-the-sqlite-database:)).
 Notice that the first 2 commands and the last one are not Originally listed but mandatory for proper installation